 data is taken in two different categories: BODY COMPOSITION and behavioral change.

-1. BIOMETRICS: while they may not see a huge decrease in their weight in pounds, the majority see a decrease in their body fat percent, fat mass and fat free mass, showing that their body composition is changing with increased exercise and change in their diet. measurements are taken in week 1, 3, 6, and 8.
+BIOMETRICS: while participants may not see a large decrease in their weight in pounds, the majority see a decrease in their body fat percent, fat mass and fat free mass, showing that their body composition is changing with increased exercise and change in diet. measurements are taken in week 1, 3, 6, and 8.

 FAT FREE MASS